Earl Strom: Early years

 Strom became an NBA referee with the start of the 1957–58 NBA season after accepting an invitation to join the league from Jocko Collins, supervisor of officials.
 He further developed his skills in the league by learning from other officials such as Mendy Rudolph, Norm Drucker, and Sid Borgia.
 Strom ascended to the top of the officiating ladder by the end of his third season in the league as he was assigned playoff games, which was uncommon for lesser experienced referees at the time.
 The following year, Strom and Rudolph made NBA history when they officiated the 1961 NBA Finals between the Boston Celtics and St. Louis Hawks.
 This was the only time in NBA history that the same two officials worked an entire series, which was the result of the two teams not agreeing on any other officials to use in the series.

+In 1959, Strom refereed the first NBA game Wilt Chamberlain played against Bill Russell, and he called the last game they played against each other ten years later.
+Early in longtime referee Joey Crawford's career he was paired with Strom in a game where Crawford ejected a coach two minutes into the game.
+Strom berated Crawford during halftime, with "every name in the book", and told Crawford, "'I like that you have guts, but you've got to have smart guts like me.'"

 Six years into his NBA career, Strom had worked every playoff game in the semi-finals and finals along with Rudolph.
 In fact, the former was assigned to any seventh and deciding game in a series during this time.
 He was also involved in one of the most memorable moments in NBA history during the 1965 Eastern Conference finals between the Boston Celtics and Philadelphia 76ers.
 In the seventh and final game, the 76ers trailed the Celtics 110–109 with five seconds left.
 The 76ers had possession of the ball and attempted to inbound the pass as the Celtics' John Havlicek tipped the pass thrown by Hal Greer and preserved the Celtics victory.
 Celtics' radio announcer Johnny Most made his most fabled call: "Havlicek stole the ball!
 Havlicek stole the ball!"
 And all this while, Strom had officiated the game in a cast as he had broken his hand while punching a fan during an altercation at a game the previous night.